andersonmcook/jay/README.md

 <Erlang code.>
 ```

 The grammar rules are in the form `lhs -> rhs : code` where `lhs` is a non-terminal category, `rhs` is a sequence of one or more symbols, and `code` is zero or more Erlang expressions.
+The Erlang expressions have access to pseudo variables `'$n'` where `n` is a positive integer relating to the position of the match (indexed starting at 1).